Leading the Way to a Sustainable Energy Future

 Intelligently Energizing Our Community and Our Homes

-At Sterling Ranch, we are raising the bar on what it means to be energy efficient.
-When it comes to energizing our community and our homes, we are working toward reducing our carbon footprint with the goal to have as little negative impact on our planet as possible — something our residents can be proud of day and night.
-Using renewable energy sources such as solar and wind whenever possible, we are taking great strides toward pulling less from the grid.
+When it comes to energizing our community and our homes, we’re working toward becoming a carbon-neutral energy community.
+By reducing our energy use and switching to clean, renewable energy supplies, Sterling Ranch will have as little impact on our planet as possible — something our residents can be proud of day and night.

-- Our intelligent streetlights lead the way by automatically reducing to 50% at 10 p.m. and completely turning off at dawn.
+- Our intelligent streetlights automatically reduce to 50% brightness at 10 p.m. and completely turn off at dawn.

 - Our compliance with the International Dark Sky Initiative significantly reduces energy usage and light pollution at night.